barbazul/1kfa/mod_guide_gm.md

 As a GM, you will usually only have a few points in the *Good Bank*, so make sure it's worth it.

- * The GM can storytell to resolve the situation.
+ * The GM can story-tell to resolve the situation.
 Maybe the guards run away.
    Make sure your storytelling honest for the narrative and is fun for the player.
 It seems like this player has indicated their fun is in the fight.
  * The GM interprets this as a Mix It Up with Goreography added on